cardboard-iguana/cardboard-iguana.com/log/2022-02-27-itprotv-comptia-security-plus.md

 * Excessive data exposure
 * Lack of resource and rate limiting (DoS & brute forcing risk)
 * Broken function-level authorization (ACLs are often a mess, part 2)
-* Mass assignment (this is about modifying parameters that aren’t directly exposed over the API, but can be set using a properly-formatted request)
+* Mass assignment (this is about modifying parameters that aren't directly exposed over the API, but can be set using a properly-formatted request)
 * Security misconfiguration
 * Injection (SQL, et al.)
-* Improper asset management (a.k.a. “lack of documentation leads to exposed debugging endpoints”)
+* Improper asset management (a.k.a. "lack of documentation leads to exposed debugging endpoints")
 * Insufficient logging and monitoring

-There isn’t really anything new here — this is all the same set of vulnerabilities we’ve always been working with, just over a much larger playing field (and with laxer development standards).
+There isn't really anything new here - this is all the same set of vulnerabilities we've always been working with, just over a much larger playing field (and with laxer development standards).

 * [OWASP API Top 10](https://owasp.org/www-project-api-security/)
 * [SQL Injection](../notes/sql-injection.md)

 ### Pass-the-Hash Attack

 Kerberos!
-(I’m still floored that Active Directory uses hashes for actual authentication, rather than as a check that valid authentication credentials have been supplied.)
+(I'm still floored that Active Directory uses hashes for actual authentication, rather than as a check that valid authentication credentials have been supplied.)

 Of course, other things can use hashes in this way.
-TL;DR is to just *not* compute password hashes client-side — these should always be a check that is performed *server* side!
+TL;DR is to just *not* compute password hashes client-side - these should always be a check that is performed *server* side!

 * [Kerberos](../notes/kerberos.md)
 * [Windows Password Hashes](../notes/windows-password-hashes.md)

 ### Wireless

 Initialization Vector (IV) Attack: Gather encrypted packets, and then use statistical techniques to derive the initial encryption key (thus breaking the security of the connection being analyzed).
-Only works if the network’s cryptography is vulnerable to it (WEP).
+Only works if the network's cryptography is vulnerable to it (WEP).

-“Bluejacking” involves trying to trick the target into accepting incoming bluetooth messages (does anything actually accept unsolicited bluetooth connections these days?).
-This can lead to “bluesnarfing”, where the attacker actually tricks the target into *pairing* with the malicious bluetooth device, allowing for data exfiltration or manipulation.
+"Bluejacking" involves trying to trick the target into accepting incoming bluetooth messages (does anything actually accept unsolicited bluetooth connections these days?).
+This can lead to "bluesnarfing", where the attacker actually tricks the target into *pairing* with the malicious bluetooth device, allowing for data exfiltration or manipulation.

 NFC is a species of RFID, but RFID is not NFC (much older, more broadly used, protocol).
-(NFC chips combine both the “reader” and “tag” functionality of RFIDs.)
-RFIDs come in “active” and “passive” varieties, distinguished by whether they contain their own power source (or are powered by the reader).
+(NFC chips combine both the "reader" and "tag" functionality of RFIDs.)
+RFIDs come in "active" and "passive" varieties, distinguished by whether they contain their own power source (or are powered by the reader).

 ### On-Path Attack